jumidev/cloudicorn-cli/tests/README.md

 make test
 ```

+# setup for AWS tests

+TODO

+# setup for Azure tests

 There is also a dockerfile at the root of this project that can be used to run the tests in docker.

 ```